kartwal/EventGuide/README.md

 1. Create you own account
 2. Search through provided events
 3. Check event
-⋅⋅*you can navigate to event place
+*you can navigate to event place
-⋅⋅*you can add event into your calendar
+*you can add event into your calendar
-⋅⋅*you can go to event website
+*you can go to event website
-⋅⋅*you can invite other app users to particular event ⋅⋅*you can sing in this event
+*you can invite other app users to particular event *you can sing in this event
 4. Creating events
-⋅⋅*app gives you ability to creating new event ⋅⋅*event MUST be accepted by admin before other users can see it ⋅⋅*you have to prepare your own image (or you can link image from your website) ⋅⋅*other information which you have to input you can check inside app or in WIKI
+*app gives you ability to creating new event
+*event MUST be accepted by admin before other users can see it *you have to prepare your own image (or you can link image from your website) *other information which you have to input you can check inside app or in WIKI